Quantum metrology with full and fast quantum control: Asymptotic FFQC-valid CE bounds for qubit Liouvillians

-This expression is exactly equal to \eqnref{rank1 beta}, consequently it can be set to zero if the Lindbladian $\bar{\m L}_1$ leads to standard scaling.
-Accordingly any higher rank Lindbladian that contains a non-Pauli rank-1 noise in its diagonal decomposition leads to SS.
+This expression is exactly equal to \eqnref{rank1 beta}, consequently it can be set to zero if the Liouvillian $\bar{\m L}_1$ leads to standard scaling.
+Accordingly any higher rank Liouvillian that contains a non-Pauli rank-1 noise in its diagonal decomposition leads to standard scaling.

-\subsection{Rank-two noise}
+\subsubsection{Rank-two noise}

 Now consider a general Lindbadian of rank-two.
 Because of what we just showed in the previous section, the only case which can potentially lead to Heisenberg scaling is the rank-two Pauli noise in \eqnref{eq:rank2pauli} \bea \bar{\m L}^{2P} =\frac{1}{2}\, R_{\bf \Omega}^T\begin{small} \left( \right) \end{small} R_{\bf \Omega}= {\bf r}_1{\bf r}_1^\dag \bigoplus {\bf r}_2{\bf r}_2^\dag,\nonumber\\ \eea with orthogonal real vecrtors ${\bf r}_1= \sqrt{\frac{\gamma_1}{2}} {\bf v}_1$ and ${\bf r}_2 =\sqrt{\frac{\gamma_2}{2}} {\bf v}_2$.
 The choice $h_{00}^{(2)}=0$, ${\bf h}^{(1)} = h_1{\bf v}_1+ h_2 {\bf v}_2$ (with $h_1, \, h_2 \in\mathbb{R}$), and \bea \m {H}^{(0)} = { \left( \right)} \eea expressed in the basis $\{{\bf v}_1,\,{\bf v}_2, \,{\bf v}_3 = {\bf v}_1\times{\bf v}_2\}$ yields in \eqnref{beta2} \bea \beta^{(2)}= i\left(- \frac{\sthree}{2} + 2\, {\bm \sigma}^\dag ( h_1 {\bf r}_1 + h_2 {\bf r}_2 + c\, {\bf r}_1 \times {\bf r}_2)\right). \eea As the three vectors $\{{\bf r}_1 , {\bf r}_2, {\bf r}_1 \times {\bf r}_2 \}$ form a basis, the expression above can always be set to zero.
 Hence, \eqnref{eq:CE_inf_lin} holds for any rank two noise process as well.